Tin: Industry

-The ten largest companies produced most of the world's tin in 2007.
+The ten largest tin-producing companies produced most of the world's tin in 2007.

 Most of the world's tin is traded on LME, from 8 countries, under 17 brands.

-International Tin Council was established in 1947 to control the price of tin.
+The International Tin Council was established in 1947 to control the price of tin.
 It collapsed in 1985.
-In 1984, Association of Tin Producing Countries was created, with Australia, Bolivia, Indonesia, Malaysia, Nigeria, Thailand, and Zaire as members.
+In 1984, the Association of Tin Producing Countries was created, with Australia, Bolivia, Indonesia, Malaysia, Nigeria, Thailand, and Zaire as members.

 Price and exchanges

 Tin is unique among mineral commodities because of the complex agreements between producer countries and consumer countries dating back to 1921.
 Earlier agreements tended to be somewhat informal and led to the "First International Tin Agreement" in 1956, the first of a series that effectively collapsed in 1985.
 Through these agreements, the International Tin Council (ITC) had a considerable effect on tin prices.
 ITC supported the price of tin during periods of low prices by buying tin for its buffer stockpile and was able to restrain the price during periods of high prices by selling from the stockpile.
 This was an anti-free-market approach, designed to assure a sufficient flow of tin to consumer countries and a profit for producer countries.
 However, the buffer stockpile was not sufficiently large, and during most of those 29 years tin prices rose, sometimes sharply, especially from 1973 through 1980 when rampant inflation plagued many world economies.

 During the late 1970s and early 1980s, the U.S. reduced its strategic tin stockpile, partly to take advantage of historically high tin prices.
 The 1981–82 recession damaged the tin industry.
 Tin consumption declined dramatically.
 ITC was able to avoid truly steep declines through accelerated buying for its buffer stockpile; this activity required extensive borrowing.
 ITC continued to borrow until late 1985 when it reached its credit limit.
-Immediately, a major "tin crisis" ensued — tin was delisted from trading on the London Metal Exchange for about three years.
+Immediately, a major "tin crisis" ensued—tin was delisted from trading on the London Metal Exchange for about three years.
 ITC dissolved soon afterward, and the price of tin, now in a free-market environment, fell to $4 per pound and remained around that level through the 1990s.
-The price increased again by 2010 with a rebound in consumption following the 2007–2008 economic crisis, accompanying restocking and continued growth in consumption.
+The price increased again by 2010 with a rebound in consumption following the 2008 financial crisis and the Great Recession, accompanying restocking and continued growth in consumption.

 London Metal Exchange (LME) is tin's principal trading site.
 Other tin contract markets are Kuala Lumpur Tin Market (KLTM) and Indonesia Tin Exchange (INATIN).

-Due to factors involved in the 2021 global supply chain crisis, tin prices almost doubled between 2020—21 and have had their largest annual rise in over 30 years.
-The International Tin Association estimated that global refined tin consumption will grow 7.2 percent in 2021, after losing 1.6 percent in 2020 as the COVID-19 pandemic disrupted global manufacturing industries.
+Due to factors involved in the 2021 global supply chain crisis, tin prices almost doubled during 2020–21 and have had their largest annual rise in over 30 years.
+Global refined tin consumption dropped 1.6 percent in 2020 as the COVID-19 pandemic disrupted global manufacturing industries.